itmyprofession/MPerf-Magento2/Install.md

 2. Run `php -f bin/magento setup:upgrade` from your Magento root folder

-3. Navigate in your Magento 2 backend to *System/Cache Management* and flush Magento Cache
+3. Navigate in your Magento 2 backend to `System/Cache Management` and flush Magento Cache

-4. Navigate in your Magento 2 backend to *Store/Configuration/Advanced/Advanced* and check if you can see MailPerformance
+4. Navigate in your Magento 2 backend to `Store/Configuration/Advanced/Advanced` and check if you can see MailPerformance

 ## Git Install

+### NOT RECOMENDED

-1. Clone this repository in your Magento 2 root folder
+1. Clone this repository

-2. Run the script `GitInstall.sh` located in Setup folder of this repository
+2. Copy and paste the content of it to `{Magento}/app/code/Tym17/MailPerformance`

 3. Run `php -f bin/magento setup:upgrade` from your Magento root folder

-4. Navigate in your Magento 2 backend to *System/Cache Management* and flush Magento Cache
+4. Navigate in your Magento 2 backend to `System/Cache Management` and flush Magento Cache

-5. Navigate in your Magento 2 backend to *Store/Configuration/Advanced/Advanced* and check if you can see MailPerformance
+5. Navigate in your Magento 2 backend to `Store/Configuration/Advanced/Advanced` and check if you can see MailPerformance

 ## Manual Install